as of May 12, 2020

 Given the seriousness of today’s conditions, we believe new guidelines are in order.
-Effective Tuesday, March 17 we will implement the following changes until further notice.
+We will implement the following changes until further notice.

 - We are following the guidelines set by the Centers for Disease Control and Prevention (CDC) and the Centers for Medicaid and Medicare Services (CMS) around infection control, travel advisories and illness screening for all.

 - We have developed a comprehensive plan to maintain the safety of everyone while ensuring that we can continue to journey with families who are living with the advanced illness of a loved one including those who may be suspected or confirmed to have the COVID-19 virus.